phinguyen44/huwiwidown/README.md

 eliminates a lot of the manual formatting required to make a LaTeX table, same with labels and references

+Cool thing is you can still write in the files as LaTeX or markdown

 ## Usage

 ### Initial Setup